xpmatteo/tddforandroid/manuscript/250-presenter-first.md

  3. This method will probably change very often
  4. The app knows too much: when we ask which color the "bar" field should be, it returns an integer representing an Android color.
 This is (arguably) an implementation detail.
 In this case, if the intention is to make a button more or less evident by changing the color, it would be better for the app to just express that intention, and let the view choose the most appropriate way to achieve that effect.

 In the above, we have the view *ask* a lot of things to the app and then changing itself accordingly.
 What if, instead, we had the app *tell* the view what the app wants to show?

-I> Tell, don't ask
->
-> TBD

-## A presenter

-In the next example, we see three changes:

-  * At lines 12--14, we see that the `onClick` handler is much simpler (and it's not likely to change much anymore).
-  * At line 2, we see that the `CounterApp` now receives a reference to the activity in the constructor.
-Does this mean that the `CounterApp` now depends on Android code?
-  * Luckily no, because all the `CounterApp` sees is a `CounterGui`, which is an Android-free interface.
-At line 1 we see that the `CounterActivity` implements it.

-{line-numbers=on}
+(See [Tell, don't ask](#tell-dont-ask) below.)

+## The road to the Presenter

+It would be much better if the app could update directly the fields it wishes to change.
+What if it was simply like this:

 ~~~~~
-public class CounterActivity extends Activity implements CounterGui {
+public class CounterActivity extends Activity {
   private CounterApp app = new CounterApp(this);

   @Override